Staff Bios Box

 Bicycle Friendly America Director

 Amelia oversees the Bicycle Friendly America program, which includes Bicycle Friendly Community, Bicycle Friendly Business, and Bicycle Friendly University.
-Before joining the League in December 2013, Amelia was the Campus Bicycle Coordinator at the University of Illinois at Urbana-Champaign (a Bronze Bicycle Friendly University!), where she experienced the BFU program from the campus perspective.
-Before that, she worked in communications at The Nature Conservancy’s worldwide headquarters in Arlington, Virginia.
+Before joining the League in December 2013, Amelia was the Campus Bicycle Coordinator at the University of Illinois at Urbana-Champaign (a Silver-level Bicycle Friendly University!), where she experienced the BFU program from the campus perspective and credits the League's 2011 BFU feedback report for her career transition from 'Campus Sustainability Specialist' to 'Campus Bicycle Coordinator'.
 Amelia has a Bachelor’s degree from Pitzer College in Claremont, CA and a Master’s of Science in Environmental Sciences and Policy from Johns Hopkins University.